yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 I would recommend you use [Rultor]({% pst 2014/jul/2014-07-24-rultor-automated-merging %}) as a tool for merging those pull requests semi-automatically.

-{% quote Don't rely on reports, promises, guarantees, and extensive documentation %}
+{% quote Don't rely on reports, promises, guarantees, and extensive documentation. %}

 **Regularly Collect Metrics**.
 Ask your outsourcing team members to regularly collect metrics from the software